johnwcowan/r7rs-work/FuturesCowan.md

 but may result in objects being exposed in an inconsistent state, allowing arbitrary behavior.

-The "specific" field is not available; it is preempted in implementations of this SRFI on top of SRFI 18.
+The "specific" field is not visible; it is preempted in implementations of this SRFI on top of SRFI 18.

+Mutexes and condition variables are not visible, in order to make it possible to provide inter-thread communication by a different means in a future SRFI.

-Time objects are not exposed, though all of their functionality that is relevant to this SRFI is provided by other means
+Time objects are also not visible, though all of their functionality that is relevant to this SRFI is provided by other means

 ## Procedures